Curve Editor: Value Graph

 - Y: Green

-- Z: Blue (for 3D Layers and 3D Items, such as Mesh Layers, Camera and Lights)
+- Z: Blue (for 3D layers and items, such as mesh layers, cameras, and lights)

-Color parameters in Separated mode (below is a Circle Generator color) will be represented by Red, Green, Blue and White curves for the Alpha channel.
+Color parameters in Separated mode will be represented by Red, Green, Blue and White curves for the Alpha channel.
+Below is a Circle Generator color parameter.

 Inspecting Parameters using Generators and Modifiers

-Selecting a parameter allows to display its animation curve, whatever the way you animate it:
+Selecting a parameter allows you to display its animation curve, regardless of the way you animate it:

 - Keyframes